 Plan B -- where you're solving problems collaboratively instead of unilaterally -- is at the core of the model.
 But Plan B is hard (at least until you get good at it), and there are lots of ways in which it can go awry.
 So there are lots of podcasts devoted to helping parents navigate and master Plan B.

 Parents often wonder if the model will be effective with their child, perhaps because of age, or diagnosis, or specific lagging skills, and there are lots of podcasts covering this topic.

 Collaborating With Your Child's School

 Naturally, if your child is exhibiting challenging behaviors at school, you'll want to work collaboratively with school staff to help make things better...and that's not always so easy.
-Several programs are devoted to this topic.
+Several podcasts are devoted to this topic.

 Random Topics of Significant Interest